If you cancel your booking, we will refund your payment subject to deductions as indicated below because of the charges imposed by the venue:

 Our apologies for the booking fees – we have kept them as low as possible, and they go entirely to the ticketing and banking agencies involved.

 We encourage participants to offer to lead a session in the Sof-Vokh programme (in Yiddish!).
-Please indicate if you would like to offer a talk, a workshop, a zingeray etc. The programme is being divided into sessions of 90 minutes and 60 minutes, so that offered contributions could be 80 minutes (long session), or 50 minutes (short session), or 25 minutes (half-session) in length; please indicate your preferred session length.
+Please let us know if you would like to offer a talk, a workshop, a zingeray etc., and give us the title and a short description.
 There is limited space and the Programme Committee will finalise the programme and keep everyone informed.
 For inquiries about offering a session, please contact email@example.com.
-Otherwise, please let us know on the Booking Form if you would like to offer a contribution, and we will contact you.
+Alternatively, please let us know on the Booking Form if you would like to offer a contribution, and we will contact you.